-If a student, employee, or visitor has been the victim of an incident of sexual violence, including intimate partner violence, sexual assault, or stalking, they may immediately report it to the Office of Diversity and Equity Compliance located in Building B, Suite 3700, 1000 University Center Lane, Lawrenceville, Georgia, 30043, or by calling 678-407-5010.
-An incident may also be reported to GGC Public Safety/Campus Police located in Building D, 20 Collins Industrial Way, or by calling 678-407-5333.
+If a student, employee, or visitor has been the victim of an incident of sexual violence, including dating violence, domestic violence, sexual assault, sexual exploitation, sexual harassment or stalking, they may immediately report it to the Equal Opportunity and Title IX Compliance office located in Building B, Suite 3700, 1000 University Center Lane, Lawrenceville, Georgia, 30043, or by calling (678) 407-5085 or emailing TitleIX@ggc.edu.
+An incident may also be reported to GGC Public Safety/Campus Police located in Building D, 20 Collins Industrial Way, or by calling (678) 407-5333.